CodeStitchOfficial/Intermediate-Website-Kit-SASS/src/content/blog/9-ways-your-website-is-killing-your-business.md

 ---
-title: 9 ways your website is killing your business
+title: 9 Ways Your Website Is Killing Your Business
-meta_title: Is your website killing your business?
+meta_title: Is Your Website Killing Your Business?
 url: 9-ways-websites-kill-business
 description: Is your website hurting your business?
 9 common design, content, & tech issues lose customers and hurt your search rank.
 Learn how to avoid them.